Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

    The Spring AI API is under development and the interface may change time to time.
 At this moment, we are using the API version `1.0.0-M4` in this sample.

    In this sample, we will implement a FunctionCallback interface for AI to get the owners information from existing petclinic solution.

-   For demo purpose, we put the source code files into the same code directory.

    - Create a new folder named `model` and add a class `Owner` for owner details.